Ferrocarril Central Andino: History

 According to the report, construction of the proposed line was possible but difficult by the Rímac gorge, almost impossible by the Chillón gorge, impossible by the Chancay, but very easy by the Lurín.
 This last option was the choice of engineer Gerrit Backus, reputed to be one of the most able professionals in the design and construction of railway routes.
 This third phase lasted until March 1866 when work stopped due to the war with Spain.

-In the early phase of construction German-Lithuanian immigrant Felipe Westhoff was sent to find out railway sleeper for the railway.
+In the early phase of construction, German-Lithuanian immigrant, Felipe Westhoff, was sent to find out railway sleeper for the railway.
 Westhoff arrived this way to Guaitecas Archipelago in Chile where stands of Pilgerodendron uviferum (ciprés de las Guaitecas) were logged.
-For the purpose of overseeing the business he founded the settlement of Melinka.
+For the purpose of overseeing the business, he founded the settlement of Melinka.

 In 1868, Don Diego Masías brought in Henry Meiggs, an American who had been a contractor in both New Jersey and in Chile, who had been working in Chile.
 The audacious Meiggs, after some negotiation, appeared before the government on 21 September of that year proposing to design and construct a railroad between Lima and Jauja.
 Meiggs reportedly told the government, "I will place rails there, where the llamas walk."
 The studies were approved and, with a construction budget that had climbed to 27 million pounds, Meiggs' proposal was accepted.
 The contract specified that work had to be completed within six years and would be financed by the sale of special bonds, with an annual interest of 6% and amortization of 2% ten years after their sale.
 The contract was finalized and signed on December 23, 1869.

 Construction began in January 1870 with an elaborate ceremony in which the first stone in the Monserrate station in Lima was placed.
 The work began under the direction of Malinowski, head of the Technical Body, and fellow Polish engineer Edward Jan Habich.

 The Callao, Lima & Oroya Railway opened to Chicla by 1878 and reached La Oroya by 1893 and Huancayo (346 km) in 1908.
-It is the second highest railway in the world (following opening of the Qingzang railway in Tibet), with the Galera summit tunnel under Mount Meiggs at 4783 m and Galera station at 4,781 m (15,681 ft), requiring constructional feats including many switchbacks and around 60 each tunnels and steel bridges.
-In 1923 a branch was opened from Ticlio (making it the world's highest junction) to Morococha via La Cima (4818 m above sea level), from where in April 1955 a spur line opened to Volcán Mine, reaching an (at the time) world record altitude of 4830 m.
+It is the second highest railway in the world (following opening of the Qingzang railway in Tibet), with the Galera summit tunnel under Mount Meiggs at 4783 m and Galera station at 4,781 m (15,681 ft), requiring constructional feats, including many switchbacks and around 69 tunnels and 58 bridges.
+In 1923 a branch was opened from Ticlio (making it the world's highest junction) to Morococha via La Cima (4818 m above sea level), from where, in April 1955, a spur line opened to Volcán Mine, reaching an (at the time) world record altitude of 4830 m.
 Both branch and spur have since closed to traffic.